Alexander Vinogradov (geochemist)

 In 1928, he took up a position as assistant professor in the laboratory for biogeochemical problems of the Academy of Sciences of the Soviet Union.

-He was director of Vernadsky Institute of Geochemistry and Analytical Chemistry, Academy of Sciences of the Soviet Union.
+He was the director of Vernadsky Institute of Geochemistry and Analytical Chemistry, Academy of Sciences of the Soviet Union (1947-1975).

-Mons Vinogradov, a mountain on the near side of the moon, is named after him.
+Mons Vinogradov, a mountain on the near side of the Moon, is named after him.
 So is a large crater on Mars.